 publishing industry and with the analysis of the contemporary publishing

-system, will contribute to facilitate the student's knowleadge of the publishing world and future work experience on this area.
+system, will contribute to facilitate the student's knowleadge of the publishing world and future work experience in this area.

 Course contents summary

-In the first part of the course we will introduce some fundamental topics for the understanding of the following discourses, such as: which are the subjects of the literary system of modernity, how this system arises in relation to the publishing system, which are the hegemonic literary genres in modernity and what correspondence there is with genres or editorial segments.
+In the first part of the course we will approach some fundamental topics for the understanding of the following issues, such as: what are the subjects of the literary system of modernity, how this system develops in relation to the publishing system, which are the hegemonic literary genres in modernity and what correspondence there is with genres or editorial segments.

 Lectures, which will take place in class, teaching will develop